Did you know that married couples who have learned how to prevent, or stop arguing over their finances are also able to communicate better?

 But we don’t want the stress of the monthly payment or the debt hanging over our head in addition to our student loans.

-It’s so worth it to save and sacrifice now, than pay extra in interest and have a monthly payment.
+It’s so worth it to save and sacrifice now than to pay extra in interest and have a monthly payment.
 Plus you can usually get a better deal when you pay cash.

 Once I saw it working, paying off our small debts, having that security of an emergency fund instead of a credit card, I was sold!